converged-computing/metrics-operator/README.md

 ## Dinosaur TODO

-- Metrics containers should be build in separate repository
 - Add networking implementation and test netmark
 - Add tests as proper tests in CI
 - **Bug that config map not cleaning up with deletion**